jon-brandy/hackthebox/Categories/Machines/TraceBack/README.md

 ![image](https://github.com/jon-brandy/hackthebox/assets/70703371/30fcc402-ea95-46e5-83d8-9b12e350fb76)

-19. Remembering we can specify a username, hence introducing 2 steps can be done to gain access to sysadmin's home directory.
+19. Remembering we can specify a username, hence we could gain access to sysadmin's home directory.
-20. The first step is using the **luvit** binary, the second method is by generating the ssh-keys to get stable shell as **sysadmin**.
+20. Let's use the **luvit** binary.

 ===

-### 1st Step
+### USING LUVIT

 - Sending shell spawn LOCs to lua.